 Take celiac disease, for example.
 In celiacs, the body is confused by a part of the gliadin molecule that’s found in grains because it closely resembles the infectious virus, adenovirus 12, and part of a gut protein.
 So, whenever a food containing gliadin protein is eaten, the body recognizes the protein as an invader (infectious adenovirus) and the body launches an inflammatory response, attacking the gut.

 Interestingly enough, these seemingly unrelated autoimmune diseases (MS, Rheumatoid Arthritis, Lupus, etc.) share a common cause.
 Damage to the lining of the gut allows undigested food particles to make their way into the body.
 This process leads to cell confusion, which initiates an immune system attack which leads to inflammation which leads to an autoimmune response.

 This reaction could explain why people suddenly develop allergies to foods that were once safe to eat, or why people all of a sudden become sick when they eat something that never before caused a problem.

 Because inflammation is a key cause of autoimmune disease, it is essential to eat a diet that will reduce inflammation in the body and help heal the gut against future damage.

 Dr. Terry Wahls was able to cure herself of progressive MS by following a Paleo diet.
 (You really should watch her Ted Talk video because it will change the way you look at food!)

-Our 30 Day Challenge is happening now and in my opinion it is the most gentle (and easiest) way to embark on this new lifestyle.
-We provide you with meal ideas, recipes, support and more.
-Find out the details here: http://30daypaleochallenge.com/
+Our 30-Day Paleo Challenge is happening now and in my opinion, it is the most gentle (and easiest) way to embark on this new lifestyle.
+We provide you with meal ideas, recipes, support, and more.